skygragon/leetcode-cli-plugins/docs/github.md

 ## Config

-* `repo`: your GitHub repo to persistent accpeted code.
+* `repo`: your GitHub repo to persistent accepted code.
 * `token`: the access token to your repo, see [how to get token](#generate-token).

 *Set Config*